hanhanwu/Basic_But_Useful/RA_command_lines.md

   * `dbfs cp [local file path] [DBFS file path] --overwrite`
     * `dbfs` or `databricks fs` has to be there and before `cp`
 * How to get access to Azure storage: https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage#access-azure-blob-storage-using-the-dataframe-api
+  * Only config in databricks cluster may not be enough, in databricks notebook, still need to use `spark.conf.set()`

 ### Databricks Settings
 * Databricks has a new function - autoscaling pool.
 When your cluster is pointing to the pool, the more users on it the more likely your notebook will encounter a scaled-up cluster (and the faster your stuff will run from a cold start)